invoices per month now completed by robots

 “The business started realizing benefits immediately after robots were operationalized,” said Wira Manuara, General Manager, Consumer IT Business Partner.
 “RPA awareness and close collaboration with business users ensured that the right processes were selected from the get-go.
 This also ensured shorter implementation cycles and less rework.”

 While digitalisation brings many benefits, it also brings change for employees.
 Enablement sessions were crucial during the organisation’s change management journey.

 “The next step is to create a strong centre of excellence (CoE) to ensure effective governance, delivery, and support when new robots are added to the virtual workforce.
 The CoE will enable alignment across opportunities, people and processes, towards the same vision and business objective.
 We would like Intelligent Automation to become an organisation-wide capability,” said Saurabh Punjabi, Head of IT Technology Advisory.

 “While we plan to deploy many more robots, we need to ensure they work hand in hand as an integrated partnership with our staff,” said Manuara.

-Telkomsel is ensuring this balance and avoiding delays in implementation by putting the right structure in place.
-Its business teams are mitigating risks through proactive gap analysis which helps them expedite their robot operationalization and unearth potential shortcomings.
+Telkomsel is making sure of this balance and avoiding delays in implementation by putting the right structure in place.
+Its business teams are mitigating risks through proactive gap analysis, which helps them speed up their robot operationalization and unearth potential shortcomings.